 Dinky Bingo Review

 Say the word 'dinky' and you either think of miniature vehicles from a bygone age or tiny objects.
 If you instantly think of bingo then you've probably already heard of the newest site from Tau Gaming.
 Dinky Bingo joins sister brands like Tickety, Bingo Idol, Cracker, Bounce and Zinger.
-However like Tickety it's opted to launch as a Dragonfish Network brand with wagering terms rather than going for the no wager version.
+However like Tickety it's opted to launch with wagering terms rather than going for the no wager version.
 Whilst the name may mean small this site is large with bingo and slot games.

 New players to Dinky are offered a welcome package consisting of a bingo bonus, bingo tickets and slots spins.
 Register, login and deposit a minimum of £10 to receive a £10 bonus, 5 tickets for The Big £10K game & 20 spins on Fluffy Favourites.
 You will need to use the code DINKY to claim the offer.
 Note that wagering terms do apply.
 This is x4 for the bingo bonus and x4 for any wins generated from the spins.
 The latter is very competitive as many slot and bingo brands have a much higher wagering term on games bonuses.